michesp42/michesp42.github.io/content/posts/linux-devices-and-hardware/index.md

 ## Where devices live in Linux

-As spefied in the [Linux filesystem standard](https://refspecs.linuxfoundation.org/fhs.shtml) devices are located in `/dev`.
+As specified in the [Linux filesystem standard](https://refspecs.linuxfoundation.org/fhs.shtml) devices are located in `/dev`.
 Listing out the files under my `/dev` folder shows something like this